Emerging Leaders Program

 The Emerging Leaders Program seeks to develop highly capable, entrepreneurial leaders that can make significant contributions to the health care community, and advance the PA profession.
 The Wake Forest School of Business and School of Medicine share a history of curricular innovation, with a focus on problem-solving, hands-on learning and leadership development.

-Graduates of the combined MA and PA programs will be equipped with the business competencies to succeed in a complex health care environment and have the character and drive to transform the delivery of health care while promoting its responsible use.
+Graduates of the combined MSM and PA programs will be equipped with the business competencies to succeed in a complex health care environment and have the character and drive to transform the delivery of health care while promoting its responsible use.

 Scholarships and Preferred Admission

-To be eligible to apply for the Emerging Leaders Program, you must hold or be pursuing a bachelor’s degree in liberal arts, sciences or engineering (non-business majors) from an accredited institution and must have limited post-graduate work experience (if already graduated) and a minimum of 1,000 hours of clinical work
+To be eligible to apply for the Emerging Leaders Program, you must hold or be pursuing a bachelor’s degree in liberal arts, sciences or engineering (non-business majors) from an accredited institution and must have limited post-graduate work experience (if already graduated) and a minimum of 1,000 hours of clinical work.

 Gain a Competitive Edge